InRule/DevOpsServices/doc/Notifications.md

 --- | ---
 |**DebugNotifications**| Space separated list of monikers for the channels where debug messages are posted.
 The available channel types are: Slack, Teams, EventLog, and Email (SendGrid).

-Example debug notifications in Slack, under "InRule CI/CD (Debug)" entries:
+Example debug notifications in Slack, under "InRule DevOps (Debug)" entries:

 ![Slack Debug Notification](../images/Sample1-SlackNotification_debug.PNG)

 ---
 ### Notification Configuration Samples

 The initial offering comes with a number of notification channels: **Slack, Teams, and Email** (via SendGrid).
-All configuration examples below are **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.DevOps.Runtime.Service.config.json).
+All configuration examples below are **applicable for a local deployment**.  **For the Azure DevOps app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.DevOps.Runtime.Service.config.json).

-1. **Slack** - Before being able to use Slack channels as recipients of any data from the InRule DevOps framework, a number of steps are required, as described under [Configure Slack for InRule CI/CD](InRuleDevOps_Slack.md).
+1. **Slack** - Before being able to use Slack channels as recipients of any data from the InRule DevOps framework, a number of steps are required, as described under [Configure Slack for InRule DevOps](InRuleDevOps_Slack.md).
 All Slack messages have minimal markdown formatting.

     ##### Configuration